-Safe Surgery Initiative (SSI) is a nonprofit organization and a G4 Alliance member that provides on-site surgical instrument refurbishment, capacity building, and education to medical facilities in LMICs.
-Repairing surgical instruments saves money, reduces waste, and is safe.
+Safe Surgery Initiative (SSI) is a nonprofit organization and a G4 Alliance member that provides on-site surgical instrument refurbishment, capacity building, and education to health facilities in LMICs.
+Repairing surgical instruments saves money, reduces waste, and improves safety.
 Unfortunately, training in these technical and clinical skills is often unavailable in LMICs, forcing hospitals to use unsafe surgical equipment, purchase low-quality replacements, or rely on donated equipment.

-SSI exemplifies the collaborative spirit of the G4 Alliance through its partnerships over the years with numerous member organizations, including ReSurge International, The Operating Room Global (TORG), Ohana One, Mercy Ships, Institute of Global Perioperative Care (IGPC), Smile Train, and CURE International.
+SSI exemplifies the collaborative spirit of the G4 Alliance with several members taking part, including ReSurge International, The Operating Room Global (TORG), Ohana One, Mercy Ships, Institute of Global Perioperative Care (IGPC), Smile Train, and CURE International.
 Through these partnerships, SSI has introduced the Surgical Instrument Repair Technician training at hospitals around the world, providing hospitals with skilled technicians who can repair and maintain surgical instrument inventories.
 Designed by surgical instrument consultants and manufacturing industry leaders, the program provides a comprehensive, hands-on, technical curriculum.